Frequently asked questions

 Does my child have to have a Special Education diagnosis to attend an ACCEL program?

 Yes.
 ACCEL school programs are approved by the Arizona State Department of Education to serve students with many education-related diagnoses, including Autism, Emotional and Learning Disability, Multiple Disability (including Severe Sensory Impairment), Developmental Delay, Physical Disability, Intellectual Disability, Traumatic Brain Injury, Speech and Language Impairment and Other Health Impairments from the ages of 5-22.
 ACCEL programs also serve students with visual and/or hearing impairments.
+Tailored programs for children with special needs and developmental disabilities.

 If my child does not have a referral from a school district, can I still begin the referral process?